rkt2spc/coursera/princeton-algorithms-part1/README.md

 ## Setup

+**⚠️ Disclaimer:** These instructions are aimed at MacOS users and Java is assumed to be already installed.

 Source the [.envrc](./.envrc) file.

 This will download the necessary libraries to the `.lift/` directory under the current project path.